Pilgrimage is a Spiritual Renewal Movement

 Pilgrimage expresses the love of Christ through a weekend of uplifting music, laughter, learning and worship.
 It is lay-led and celebrates Christ’s love for you.
 All worship is conducted in the chapel by ordained pastors.

 Pilgrimage teaches basic Christian doctrines and is used by many denominations.
 Florida Presbyterian Pilgrimage is faithful to the teaching of the Bible, Scripture and to the reformed doctrine of the Presbyterian Church (USA).

-It Helps the Christian…
+It Helps YOU, the Christian…

 “…see what great love the Father has lavished on us, that we should be called children of God!”
 (1 John 3:1) FLPP is for Christians who want to fire up their faith and deepen their relationship with their Lord.
 The goal of the weekend spiritual retreat includes:

 - What it Means to be a Christian

 - Discussions about the Joys and Challenges of Living the Faith

 - Worship, Meditation, and Prayer

 The retreat is a long weekend, from Friday at 4:00 pm to Sunday at 4:00 pm; two and a half days to celebrate and express Christ’s love for you.
 The hope is that you will come away from the retreat filled with God’s love and overflowing with the Holy Spirit.
 You are then included in the 4th Day, which is comprised of all former pilgrims, and together support one another in your Christian walks.
 Pilgrimage graduates are educated, enabled, and empowered to be active participants in the lives of their local congregations.